 White gold does not exist naturally.
 It is a mixture of yellow gold and white metals, such as palladium, silver, nickel, manganese and zinc.
 These alloys give white gold a paler colour, more hardness and durability.

-It is worth mentioning that a significant part of white gold still consists of yellow gold, and the resulting material will have a yellowish hue of various intensities depending on how much white metals are mixed in the alloy.
+A significant part of the white gold alloy consists of yellow gold, which is why the resulting material has a yellowish hue of various intensities depending on how much white metals are mixed in the alloy.
 To mask this yellowish tint and achieve a silvery-white colour, jewellers plate white gold with a metal called rhodium.

 White gold, as we know it today, was invented in the 19th century but did not become popular until the economic boom following World War I (28 July 1914 – 11 November 1918).
 During that period, platinum was needed for various military purposes, and white gold was used in jewellery as an easy and less expensive alternative.
 Since then, white gold has become a popular choice for engagement and wedding rings, as well as other jewellery pieces.

 Why White Gold Turns Yellow

 The short answer lies in the rhodium plating.
-It is important to understand that most white gold jewellery sold today is plated with rhodium to give it a perfect silvery-white look.
-If you see a piece of jewellery that has a perfectly white colour, without any hint of yellow, it is most likely coated with rhodium.
+Most white gold jewellery sold today is plated with rhodium to give it a perfect silvery-white look.
+If you see a piece of jewellery with a perfectly white colour, without any hint of yellow, it is most likely coated with rhodium.

 Rhodium plating is a good option for giving white gold its silvery colour, but it is not eternal.
 Your jewellery is exposed to friction and stress every day.
 Saltwater, chlorine, soaps, detergents, skin care products and other factors wear the plating away, exposing the lower yellowish layer.

 Do not imagine that your white gold jewellery will end up with a vividly yellow piece.
 When the rhodium plating wears off, your jewellery will still be white but with a hint of yellow.
 Of course, you can slow down this process by wearing your jewellery less often, but your white gold jewellery will turn yellowish eventually.